Sweetcorn Earlibird Supersweet F1 Hybrid 40 seeds

 Sweetcorn earlibird is an excellent early variety with strong emergence and vigour.
 Produces high quality cobs, typically 20-22cm in length.
 A supersweet hybrid with a possibility to produce 3 cobs per plant in ideal conditions.

-The flavor and aroma of fresh sweet corn grown in a home garden is hard to beat.
+The flavour and aroma of fresh sweet corn grown in a home garden is hard to beat.
 The stalks of corn even look pretty as they stand tall and majestic in the landscape, developing their tender ears of corn with silky blonde hair peeking out from under the shucks.
 Hard to imagine how all of this is grown from one tiny kernel of corn, but it is, and it’s very easy to do.
 Use these tips and successfully grow your own sweet corn from seeds.

 Corn needs at least 6 hours of direct sunlight per day, but a location that is in full sun all day will be the best planting location.
 Plant as far away from trees or tall shrubs as possible, since either of these will compete for soil moisture and nutrients in addition to potentially shading the corn stalks.